Teachers

 Instructor of Piano, Violin and Viola

 Sarah Castillo is a recent resident of the Dayton area, previously having lived and taught music in Texas and Minnesota.
-She earned a BM at Baylor University, where she studied with faculty on piano, violin, and viola.
+She earned a BM in viola performance at Baylor University, where she studied with faculty on piano, violin, and viola.
 Her primary teachers include Dr. Kae Hosoda-Ayer and Professor Jane Abbott-Kirk (piano), Dr. Bruce Berg (violin), and Dr. Kathryn Steely (viola).

 Sarah has taught both privately and in group settings and has experience teaching students from ages 4 to 80+.
 She grew up with the Suzuki method, and utilizes some of the philosophy in her teaching.